FC-Datalog as a Framework for Efficient String Querying: Applying the Framework: Simulating DRX

-Every regular expression can be converted into a finite automaton using the classical construction from Glushkov \cite{Glushkov}.
-If the result of this construction is deterministic then the regular expression is deterministic.
+Every regular expression can be converted into a finite automaton using the classical Glushkov construction from \cite{Glushkov}.
+If the result of this construction is deterministic, then the regular expression is deterministic.
 Deterministic regular expressions define a strict subclass of the regular languages, and have a more efficient membership problem than general regular expressions.
 For a deterministic regular expression $\deterministicregex$ and a word $w$, we can decide membership in $\bigo(\abs{\terminals} \abs{\deterministicregex} + \abs{w}$) (see \cite{BruggermanKlein, Ponty}) or $\bigo(\abs{\deterministicregex} + \abs{w} \log \log \abs{\deterministicregex})$ (see \cite{DeterministicRegularExpressions}).

-Freydenberger and Schmid \cite{deterministicRegex} combined regex and deterministic regular expressions to define \emph{deterministic regex}, which can define nonregular languages, and have an efficient membership problem; this can be decided in $\bigo(\abs{\terminals}\abs{\deterministicregex}n + k \abs{w})$ for a word $w$ and a deterministic regex $\deterministicregex$ with \changethree{ $k$ distinct variables and $n$ total occurrences} of terminal symbols or variable references (see Theorem 5 of \cite{deterministicRegex}).
-Similarly to the Glushkov \cite{Glushkov} construction, every regex $\deterministicregex$ has a corresponding \emph{memory finite automaton with trap state} (\emph{$\dtmfa$}) $M_{\deterministicregex}$ \changetwo{(where the trap state handles memory recall failures)}, and $\deterministicregex$ is deterministic if $M_{\deterministicregex}$ is deterministic (see \cite{deterministicRegex} for details).
+In \cite{deterministicRegex}, regex were combined with deterministic regular expressions to define \emph{deterministic regex}, which can define nonregular languages, and also have an efficient membership problem.
+Membership can be decided in $\bigo(\abs{\terminals}\abs{\deterministicregex}n + k \abs{w})$ for a word $w$ and a deterministic regex $\deterministicregex$ with \changethree{ $k$ distinct variables and $n$ total occurrences} of terminal symbols or variable references (see Theorem 5 of \cite{deterministicRegex}).
+Similarly to the Glushkov construction, every regex~$\deterministicregex$ has a corresponding \emph{memory finite automaton with trap state} (\emph{$\dtmfa$}) $M_{\deterministicregex}$ \changetwo{(where the trap state handles memory recall failures)}, and $\deterministicregex$ is deterministic if $M_{\deterministicregex}$ is deterministic (see~\cite{deterministicRegex} for details).
 We call the class of all deterministic regex $\drx$.